IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 Selecting/Deselecting all rows in a group is available through the [`selectAllRowsInGroup`]({environment:angularApiUrl}/classes/igxgridcomponent.html#selectallrowsingroup) and [`deselectAllRowsInGroup`]({environment:angularApiUrl}/classes/igxgridcomponent.html#deselectallrowsingroup) API methods.

-The below code example can be used to select all rows within a group by the group record instance using [`selectAllRowsInGroup`]({environment:angularApiUrl}/classes/igxgridcomponent.html#selectallrowsingroup) method.
-Additionally, as a second parameter of this method, you can pass a boolean property which corresponds to whether the previous row selection will be cleared or not.
-By default the previous selection will be preserved.
+The code snippet below can be used to select all rows within a group using the group record instance [`selectAllRowsInGroup`]({environment:angularApiUrl}/classes/igxgridcomponent.html#selectallrowsingroup) method.
+Additionally, the second parameter of this method is a boolean property through which you may choose whether the previous row selection will be cleared or not.
+The previous selection is preserved by default.

 ```typescript
     const groupRow = this.grid.groupsRecords.find(r => r.value === "France");